Can I get a complimentary cosmetic dental consultation?

 This includes a computer terminal in each operatory for convenient quick access.
-We use the Caesey interactive dental education program to assist in explaining dental techniques to you.
+We use the Casey interactive dental education program to assist in explaining dental techniques to you.

-Our digital X-ray machines and Panorex system capture images, with about 80% less radiation than conventional radiography, to provide information vital to your treatment.
+Our X-ray machines and Panorex systems capture images to provide information vital to your treatment.
 The Intra-Oral Camera projects images of the inside of your mouth onto a television screen, enabling you to see clearly, understand, and participate in your treatment.

 We also have the CEREC system in house.
+CEREC is an acronym meaning Chairside Economical Restorations of Esthetic Ceramic.
 This computerized camera and milling system allows us to provide you with a crown or other restorative treatment in just ONE visit.
 No more messy impressions, no more temporary crowns, no more waiting days or weeks for your crown to be fabricated.